How You See Can Change Your Life.

 …when Jobs was shown a cluttered set of proposed navigation screens for iDVD, which allowed users to burn video onto a disk, he jumped up and drew a simple rectangle on a whiteboard.
 “Here’s the new application,” he said.
 “It’s got one window.
 You drag your video into the window.
 Then you click the button that says ‘Burn.’
 That’s it.
 That’s what we’re going to make.”
 (Harvard Business Review)

-buy Pregabalin online now Paradox 2: Act.
+Paradox 2: Act.
 React.
 But Always in Play.

 Meaning: Serious attitudes bind our thoughts; playfulness opens us up to new ways to look at the same problems.